Hamline University: The Great Depression and World War II (1930–1945)

 The Great Depression and World War II created significant challenges for Hamline.
 The most difficult were the years in the early 1930s, in which the repercussions of the depression were intensified by conflicts over internal reorganization.
 Increased enrollments reflected the belief that it was better for students to be in college than to be sitting at home in idleness and despair.
 The college tried to help, providing jobs and financial aid, and lowering tuition.
 Jobs of any kind were at a premium, with the most prized being board jobs in the Manor House and at the Quality Tea Room on Snelling Avenue.
 Also in top demand were board and room jobs for women in private homes.
 In the meantime, the portion of the college endowment invested in farmlands turned unproductive, and the university's income fell following reductions in tuition.
 All of this led to annual deficits and substantial cuts in faculty salaries.

 It was not until 1935 that Hamline began to recover from the depression.
 During the war years, Hamline's enrollment held above 600, except in 1943 and 1944.
 Although males registrations dropped as men entered the armed services, women's enrollment increased as nursing students arrived.
+Also during this time, Japanese American students in concentration camps were invited to study at Hamline.

 Hamline and the Asbury Methodist Hospital of Minneapolis launched a new venture in 1940 when they collaboratively established the Hamline-Asbury School of Nursing, which offered a five-year program leading to a Bachelor of Science in nursing.
 Hamline moved with a growing trend to provide academic training for women preparing for careers in nursing.
 A three-year program leading to a diploma in nursing was also offered.
 In 1949, the Mounds-Midway School of Nursing joined the school, and the newly enlarged institution took the name of the Hamline University School of Nursing.